Perspective on Life in the Philippines

 As a result of the Spanish American War the Philippines was ceded to the United States, which administered it and promised independence after 10 years of preparation, in the Philippine Independence Act (Tydings-McDuffie act) of 1934.
 In 1946, two years after promised, independence was effected.

-Admittedly, I left out a lot of less-than-fair dealings at the time of the Treaty of Paris; a war of independence by the Filipinos against the
+Admittedly, I left out a lot of less-than-fair dealings at the time of the Treaty of Paris; a war of independence by the Filipinos against the United States and numerous issues of prejudice in an earlier America.

 Then the Japanese occupation in World War II was thrust upon us and began a new era where we worked together for the freedom of the Philippine nation.